semimod/openvaf-website/content/docs/getting-started/circuit_simulation.md

 ngspice netlist_osdi.sp
 ```

-and the output characteristics of the bipolar transistor will be plotted.
+and the output characteristics of the bipolar transistor are plotted.